• Destination Information

 Share the post "What is a Boat Transom?
 Your Ultimate Guide!"

-In our most recent blog post, we continue with the world of sailboat anatomy, looking at the often overlooked but important transom.
+Let’s continue with the world of sailboat anatomy, looking at the often overlooked but important transom.
 We investigate the various types of transoms, their placement, and their composition, and shed light on the difference between a stern and a transom.
 So, let’s set sail and find out about the boat transom!

 What is a boat transom?